 “I was denied disability and I am appealing, but I was able to qualify for a caregiver by having my doctor fill out a form.
 I was awarded 45 hours per month and it will make a huge difference in my life.” ~ Azalea

 “Today I got approved for food stamps plus medical assistance.
 I’m so happy.
 I had no idea I could apply for these things while waiting for my disability decision – I wish I had applied six months ago.
 I’m getting $195 per month in food stamps.” – Willow

 Quite a few people (tragically) think that they cannot get any help until after they are approved for disability.
 Not true at all!
-Most programs do not care if you have been approved for disability.

-Many programs just require a note or form from your doctor.
 Please don’t wait to get the help you need.

 ⏰ If your food stamps are very low, or you got turned down for food stamps, it may be because you do not know the food stamps regulations.

 💠 Many areas have food banks that offer free groceries.
 National food bank directory.

 ⏰ Home Aide programs are available in all states.
 Some programs do not require you to be on disability.
 They will ask your doctor to sign a form.